 Advanced meters communicate using safe, secure low-level radio signals.
 The signals from the meters are much lower than common household devices such as Wi-Fi routers, cell phones and baby monitors.
-Additionally, advanced meters transmit for less than one minute per day.

 All electrical meters must pass strict safety and accuracy measures set by federal authorities such as Health Canada and Measurement Canada.
 The meters we have selected are compliant with all appropriate standards and operate far below exposure limits set by Health Canada